Fore Street, London: Buildings

 St Giles-without-Cripplegate, a Church of England church, is located in Fore Street.
 When built in the 11th century it stood without (that is, outside) the city wall, near the Cripplegate.
 The church is dedicated to St Giles, patron saint of beggars and cripples.
 It is one of the few medieval churches left in the City of London, having survived the Great Fire of 1666, but it has been extensively altered and rebuilt over the years and was badly damaged by bombing during the Second World War.
 Oliver Cromwell married Elizabeth Bourchier there in 1620.
 Martin Frobisher, John Speed and John Milton were all buried there.

 Salters' Hall, home of the Worshipful Company of Salters, is at 4 Fore Street.
 The present building, opened in 1976, was originally designed by architect Basil Spence.

 Inhabitants

-Novelist Daniel Defoe was born in Fore Street in around 1660.
+Novelist Daniel Defoe was probably born in Fore Street in around 1660.
 The exact date and house are not known.
 His father, James Foe, was a prosperous tallow chandler and a member of the Butchers' Company.

 In 1850, Ebenezer Howard, originator of the garden city movement and the son of a confectioner, was born in the street.